TheLab-ms/website-content/pages/about.md

 The officers are elected annually by a vote of the membership.
 Here is a list of our current Officers:

-* Treasurer - Vacant
+* Treasurer - Kevin Horn
-* Chief Technical Officer - WhiskeyNeon
+* Chief Technical Officer - Paul Ingendorf
-* Education Coordinator - Vacant
+* Education Coordinator - Olivia Snyder
-* Fundraising Coordinator - Vacant
+* Fundraising Coordinator - Andy Michaels
 * Facilities Coordinator - James Ford
 * Chief Legal Officer - Vacant